paucku/tgb/README.md

 # SR
 SEARCH & REPLACE in files.
 Replaces the first argument to the second argument in ALL files recursively in the current directory.

+# SAMEDATE
+Finds all files which are tagged with the same date.
+If a NUMBER is given as second argument it will also give all files tagged with the same date and NUMBER of days before and after this date.